icerpc/icerpc-csharp/README.md

     connection --> dp[dispatch pipeline] -- request --> service -- response --> dp --> connection
 ```

-You decide what these pipelines do.
-If you want to log your requests and responses, add the Logger interceptor
+These pipelines intercept your requests and responses and you decide what they do with them.
+If you want to log
+your requests and responses, add the Logger interceptor to your invocation pipeline or the Logger middleware to
-to your invocation pipeline or the Logger middleware to your dispatch pipeline.
-If you want to retry automatically
+your dispatch pipeline.
+If you want to retry automatically  failed requests that can be retried, add the Retry
-failed requests that can be retried, add the Retry interceptor to your invocation pipeline.
-IceRPC provides a number
+interceptor to your invocation pipeline.
+IceRPC provides a number of interceptors and middleware for compression,
-of interceptors and middleware for compression, deadlines, logging, metrics, OpenTelemetry integration, and more.
+deadlines, logging, metrics, OpenTelemetry integration, and more.
+You can also easily create and install your own
-You can also easily create and install your own interceptor or middleware to customize these pipelines.
+interceptor or middleware to customize these pipelines.

 Since all this functionality is optional and not hard-coded in the IceRPC core, you can choose exactly the behavior you
 want.
 For example, you don't need the Compress interceptor if you're not compressing anything: if you don't install this